bdesanctis/bamdam/README.md

 bamdam compute --help
 ```

 Bamdam extract also exists but you probably won't need it right now.
 Bamdam plot is not finished and will not work just yet.
+Accessory scripts in this repo are no longer relevant.

 Big readme update coming soon :)